josdejong/mathjs/docs/expressions/syntax.md

 ### Strings

 Strings are enclosed by double quotes ".
-Strings can be concatenated by adding them.
+Strings can be concatenated using the function `concat` (not by adding them using `+`).
 Parts of a string can be retrieved or replaced by using indexes.
 Strings can be converted to a number using function `number`, and numbers can be converted to a string using function `string`.

 ```js
 var parser = math.parser();